DimEvil/species-lists-red-list-butterflies/readme.md

 3. Open the `dwc_mapping.Rmd` [R Markdown file](https://rmarkdown.rstudio.com/) in RStudio
 4. Install any required packages
 5. Click `Run > Run All` to generate the processed data
-6. Alternatively, click `Build > Build website` to generate the processed data and build the website in `/docs`

 ## Contributors